 Home Appraisals: A Primer

-So, who's responsible for making sure the real estate is worth the amount being paid?
+So, who's responsible for making sure the value of the property is consistent with the purchase price?
 In comes the appraiser.
-We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
+We provide an unbiased estimate of what a buyer might expect to pay — or a seller receive — for a parcel of real estate, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from The Appraisal Service will ensure, you as an interested party, are informed.

-Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach when rental properties are prevalent.
+Next, after the inspection, an appraiser uses two or three approaches to determining the value of the property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.

 Valuation Using the Income Approach

 A third way of valuing a house is sometimes applied when an area has a reasonable number of rental properties.
 In this case, the amount of revenue the real estate yields is factored in with income produced by neighboring properties to derive the current value.

 Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
 Note: While this amount is probably the most reliable indication of what a house is worth, it may not be the final sales price.
 Depending on the individual circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
 It all comes down to this, an appraiser from The Appraisal Service will guarantee you discover the most fair and balanced property value, so you can make wise real estate decisions.